There are many ways to make a print. Specifically, there are some very cool ways to make a fine art print and we'll show you a few here.

 Each time a print is to be pulled, the block is hand inked with brushes.
 Every print turns out to be an individual painting by its nature.
 After the block is prepared with ink, it is hand pressed in the most antiquated way; literally pressed with a stone.
 This gives the artist the most control over the impression of the print.

 Seen here are 'Monoprints'.
 This means that the print is going to be the only one of it's kind ever.
 These prints were pulled directly from inked botanical specimens.
 Each flower or leaf is hand inked with brushes, laid into a composition, then printed for a totally unique piece.
-Currently, these are being offered as art cards for the gift giving season.
+Currently, these are being offered as art cards that are a great gift to give or send and the recipient may frame (5"x7" ready, envelope included).